adamjohannes/ouroboros-fs/README.md

 * **`NODE NEXT <addr>`**: Sets the next hop for a node to form the ring.
 * **`NODE STATUS`**: Asks a node for its port and configured next hop.
+* **`NODE HEAL`**: (Client -\> any node) Initiates a manual, ring-wide heal walk.
+Each node is forced to check its neighbor and respawn it if it's dead.
+Blocks until the entire ring has been checked.
 * **`NETMAP GET`**: Asks a node for its current view of the network map (all nodes and their `Alive`/`Dead` status).
 * **`TOPOLOGY WALK`**: Initiates a ring walk to map the connections (e.g., `7000->7001;7001->7002`).
 * **`FILE PUSH <size> <name>`**: Initiates a file upload.
 The client must send this header line, followed by *exactly*